-The Portfolio commits to have a minimum proportion of 50% of sustainable investments.
+The Portfolio commits to have a minimum proportion of 20% of sustainable investments.
 This is a % of the Portfolio's Net Asset Value (NAV).
-To identify sustainable investments, the Investment Manager uses the SDG Framework, as described above at the section "What are the objectives of the sustainable

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?".
+To identify sustainable investments, the Investment Manager uses the SDG Framework, as described above at the section "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?".